5 Best Password Managers for Linux in 2024: Safe + Intuitive

 • Virtual private network (VPN).

-In addition, Dashlane’s premium plan provides Linux users with access to Hotspot Shield VPN — a CLI-based VPN app for Linux that provides secure encryption, fast speeds, and servers in 80+ countries.
-Dashlane is the only password manager to offer a VPN on its premium plans (the VPN comes with unlimited data and works with Ubuntu, CentOS, Debian and Fedora).
+In addition, Dashlane’s premium plan provides Linux users with access to Hotspot Shield VPN — a CLI-based VPN app for Linux that provides secure encryption, fast speeds, and servers in 80+ Dashlane is the only password manager to offer an unlimited-data VPN on its premium plans.

 Dashlane Premium provides all of Dashlane’s features for $4.99 / month.
 Dashlane Friends & Family has all the features of Premium, but it extends coverage to 10 different user accounts for just $7.49 / month — however, the VPN is only available to 1 user (the plan admin).
 Dashlane also has a free plan that allows you to store 25 passwords on a single device.